• Skip to primary navigation

 Instructions

-• The first step is to preheat your oven to 375° F. Grease or line the cups of a muffin tin, set it aside.
+• The first step is to preheat your oven to 375° F. Grease or line the cups of a muffin tin and set it aside.

 • In a large bowl, whisk together the pancake mix, brown sugar, baking powder, salt, and pumpkin pie spice until thoroughly combined.